Skip to content

 Currently, all the data stored is in plain.
 This means no encryption is done on the content sent by the users.
 While this is fine as long as you deploy the bot only for your personal groups, it can have unwanted implications if it is shared publicly.

-Patrizio keeps two kinds of data:
+Patrizio keeps three kinds of data:

 • Filters and their metadata - stored in a pure-Go SQLite database (modernc.org/sqlite).
 The repository lives in internal/adapter/sqlite/repository.go.
 It uses queries generated by sqlc from the .sql files under internal/database/queries.